- Dates and Pregnancy

 Many women prefer to avoid eating dates during summers as they think it will upset their stomachs.
 However, this has not been scientifically proven.

-However, it is advisable to limit the intake of dates during summers if you are pregnant.
-It is said that dates produce heat in the body.
-When you are pregnant, your body is already producing more heat owing to the different physical and hormonal changes – eating too many dates will only increase it.
+During pregnancy, a woman’s body produces heat owing to the different physical and hormonal changes – eating too many dates will only increase it.
 Limit the intake of dates during the last stages of pregnancy to avoid any complications.

 Eating Dates in the Winters